hrvthzslt/personal-site/content/posts/create-custom-keyboard-layout-with-qmk-for-no-reason/index.md

 Without going into details, the keymap is a 2D array of keycodes organized by layers.
 Furthermore, macros have to be programmed here as well.
 With experience in C (which I lack) and a lot of documentation reading, this can be done fairly easily.

+_Edit: [Read](/posts/qmk-userspaces-and-a-silly-man/) about how I managed this incorrectly the first time, and how it can actually be done._

 ## QMK Tips

 Advanced mappings can be defined for future references like: